 - One-time support: 1,000 EUR per person (500 EUR per person under 18 years of age, maximum of EUR 4,000 per family)

-*Persons from certain countries who were able to enter Germany without a visa receive a reduced travel allowance of EUR 50 (EUR 25 per person under 18).
-These are: Republic of Albania, Bosnia and Herzegovina, Georgia, Kosovo (UN Security Council Resolution 1244/99), Republic of Northern Macedonia, Montenegro, Republic of Moldova, Serbia, Ukraine.
+*Persons from certain countries who were able to enter Germany without a visa receive less money for the trip (reduced travel allowance).
+These are: Albania, Bosnia and Herzegovina, Georgia, Kosovo (UN Security Council Resolution 1244/99), Moldova, Montenegro, Northern Macedonia, Serbia, Ukraine.

 NOTE: extra rate